DK-Hostmaster/DKHM-RFC-Delete-Domain/README.md

   </epp>
 ```

-The expiration date will be adjusted accordingly and a status `pendingDelete` with an advisory date will be applied and made available via the reponse to the `info domain` command, via the DK Hostmaster extension: `domainAdvisory`.
+The expiration date will be adjusted accordingly and a status `pendingDelete` with an advisory date will be applied and made available via the response to the `info domain` command, via the DK Hostmaster extension: `domainAdvisory`.

 Example: